-It was one of the wise sayings of that great philosopher, Dr. Franklin, "If you want any thing done well, go-if not, send."
-There is in this, as in most of his sayings, a great practical truth, and in its observance much vexation and disappointment would be avoided, and much real gain be realized.
-In no business is it more applicable than that of planting; and in none are its consequences more disastrous.
-Ours is a business which has its times and its seasons, in which we must act promptly; for the opportunity once slighted never returns.
-How important that it be well improved !
-The man of ease says to his negro, "go plant the crop," trusting too high. often to his discretion or fidelity.
+It was one of the wise sayings of that

+want any thing done well, go-if not, send."
+There is in this, as in most of his savings, a great practical truth, and in its observance much vexation and disappointment would be avoided, and much real gain be realized.
+In no business is it more applicable than that of planting; and in none are its consequences more disastrous Ours is a business which has its times and its seasons, in which we must act promptly; for the opportunity once slighted never returns.
+How important that it be well improved!
+The man of ease says to his negro, "go plant the crop," trusting too often to his discretion or fidelity.
 The season for planting passes-the wheat, or the oats, come up too thin or too thick-or either, by turns-here too much have been sowed, there too little.
 The corn, some how, doesn't come-badly dropped-ten grains in one hill, none in the next-one hand covering too deep, another scarcely hiding it from the sight of the first bird that passes that way in search of a breakfast.
-The Cotton seed dropped in bunches -here a handful, there a skip.
+The Cotton seed dropped in bunches here a handful, there a skip.
 The happy negro cares not-it is all the same to him whether it is a good stand or a bad one.
-He, perhaps, is looking out for the approach of the overseer, or is watching June.

-the flight of birds, or perhaps still more happy in the opportunity of making up for loss of sleep the night before-nodding -when his attentions are all needed in the execution of his work.
-Tis badly done, but this fatal discovery is never reveled until the sad story of failure in the coming up is manifested.
+He, perhaps, is looking out for the approach of the overseer, or is watching the flight of birds, or perhaps still more happy in the opportunity of making up for loss of sleep the night before-nodding -when his attentions are all needed in the execution of his work.
+Tis badly done. but this fatal discovery is never reveled until the sad story of failure in the comin up is manifested.
 It is then too late-all the abuse and bluster common to such occasions cannot repair the injury.
-Days size they are n your country, and I can't may be appropriated to re-planting, which are needed about other work-still the evil exists, and the fate of the crop is fixed, and the loss of the year is the consequenceall for sending, instead of going.
-The fences are to be repaired-the order is
+Days may be appropriated to re-planting, which are needed about other work-still the evil exists, and the fate of the crop is fixed, and the loss of the year is the consequence all for sending, instead of going.
+The fences are to be repaired-the order is I told you this morning when I went away! said a carpenter to a rather green lad whom he had taken for an apprentice, "All but the hand saw, sir." replied the lad promptly, "I couldn't get quite all the gaps out of that."